mikekaram/ether_ros/README.md

 2. Aside from the enhancements proposed by the manual, we should also change the throttling of our network driver to 0.
 This is done in the script also in the *testbench* directory.
 It is based on my e1000e driver, so use it as a sample script.
 Documentation for the insertion of the module of the e1000e network driver can be found [here](https://downloadmirror.intel.com/15817/eng/readme.txt).

-3. Run the script for changing the permissions of ighm_ros.
-We set the suid of ighm_ros to be root, so that the ighm_ros can be launched without *sudo*.
+3. Run the script for changing the permissions of ether_ros.
+We set the suid of ether_ros to be root, so that the ether_ros can be launched without *sudo*.
 This will be useful **after** you *catkin_make* the project.

 ## Example usage